 Compute and plot CTA IRFs

-ctaplot is a collection of functions to produce instrument response functions (IRF) and reconstruction quality-checks metrics and plots for Imaging Atmospheric Cherenkov Telescopes such as CTA
+ctaplot provides low-level reconstruction quality-checks metrics computation and vizualisation for Imaging Atmospheric Cherenkov Telescopes such as CTA

-You may find examples in the documentation.
-Or you can run a simple one here:
+You may find examples in the documentation and run them via mybinder.

 The CTA instrument response functions data used in ctaplot come from the CTA Consortium and Observatory and may be found on the cta-observatory website .